 I said the molasses cookie/pumpkin pie topping combo was one of my favorites.
 This is my other favorite.
 So good.
-Gingerbread with pumpkin pie topping, whipped cream, pumpkin pie spice (View Pumpkin Pie Spice Mix Recipe) garnish for the top and scattered around the plate.
-I did bake the gingerbread, but it is a mix from Trader Joe's.
-(Something else that's as good as my made-from-scratch version.)
+Gingerbread with pumpkin pie topping, whipped cream, and sprinkled lightly with pumpkin pie spice.
+I baked the gingerbread using my whole wheat gingerbread recipe, but there are some good mixes--Trader Joe's is a favorite.
 You can cut a pan of gingerbread into small squares if you want to include it on a finger-food dessert platter.
 The topping makes it beautiful and delish.

 Look at all of the variety you can have on one dessert platter using the 3 simple topping recipes with a variety of baked items.
 There are so many more possibilities than what I've shown you here.